Hormonal changes, including those that happen during perimenopause, can trigger migraine episodes.

 - irregular periods

 - vaginal dryness

 - mood swings

 - interruptions to sleep

-Perimenopause is a time of unpredictable hormone fluctuation.
-Your levels of estrogen and progesterone can change a lot during this time.
+Perimenopause is a time of hormone fluctuation.
+Your levels of estrogen and progesterone can fluctuate a lot during this time.

-Once perimenopause is over and menopause begins, migraine attacks tend to decrease for many people.
-In one review of studies, researchers found that as many as
+Once perimenopause is over and menopause begins, migraine attacks tend to decrease.
+In one review of studies, researchers found that

 Surgical menopause occurs when a procedure, such as a hysterectomy, causes the body to go into menopause.
 Researchers believe this type of menopause is more likely to trigger migraine symptoms because it creates a sudden drop in hormone levels.

 For some people, migraine may improve once their hormones stabilize after a hysterectomy, but it isn’t known how long that might take.
 It could be months or years.